 Heat pumps from Nu-Heat

-A heat pump from Nu-Heat transfers significantly more energy into a property as heat than it uses to extract it from the ground or air, helping to lower fuel bills and reduce environmental impact.
-From ground source to air source, we will specify the correct heat pump for the project.
+A well-designed heat pump system transfers significantly more energy into a property as heat than is uses to extract it from the ground or air.
+As a result, heat pumps have the potential to lower fuel bills, particularly in properties without access to mains gas, and reduce environmental impact.

 Why choose a heat pump from Nu-Heat?

-- 7 years guarantee when supplied and commissioned by Nu‑Heat
+- ✓ Heat pumps are guaranteed for 7 years when supplied and commissioned by Nu-Heat.